gchq/Palisade-clients/README.md

 mvn install
 ```

 ## License

 Palisade-clients is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0) and is covered by [Crown Copyright](https://www.nationalarchives.gov.uk/information-management/re-using-public-sector-information/copyright-and-re-use/crown-copyright/).

 ## Contributing
 We welcome contributions to the project.
 Detailed information on our ways of working can be found [here](https://gchq.github.io/Palisade/doc/other/ways_of_working.html).

-## FAQ

-Q: What versions of Java are supported?
-A: We are currently using Java 11.